Supporting arts opportunities for dementia in ethnically diverse communities – Training incentive programme

-- Would you like to do all this at a 70% discount on a popular and already heavily subidised training?
+- Would you like to do all this at a 70% discount on a popular and already heavily subsidised training?

-- We are offering THREE places in our next Early-Stage Dementia Awareness Training for Arts Facilitators via Zoom with a focus on delivering workshops remotely at a heavily discounted price of just £25 (a 70% discount on the regular, already subsidised price of £85.).
-This training is on Thursday, July 30.
+- We offer THREE places in our Early-Stage Dementia Awareness Training for Arts Facilitators at a heavily discounted price of just £25 (a 70% discount on the regular, already subsidised price of £85). .

-- To further encourage the availability of arts opportunities for people living with dementia and carers within BAME communities, we are offering successful applicants to this scheme the opportunity for a full refund of the £25 discounted training fee if you can demonstrate that, having attended the full training day, you have led or assisted in TWO or more sessions attended by people living with dementia (subject to completing a very short report).
+- To further encourage the availability of arts opportunities for people living with dementia and carers within diverse communities, we are offering successful applicants to this scheme the opportunity for a full refund of the £25 discounted training fee if you can demonstrate that, having attended the full training day, you have led or assisted in TWO or more sessions attended by community members living with dementia (subject to completing a very short report).

-If you are from the BAME community and are either already running or wish to run a group to include people with early-stage dementia or wish to provide arts opportunities for people living with dementia and would like one of these places, please complete the form below, as soon as you can.
+If you are either already running or wish to run a group to include people with early-stage dementia or wish to provide arts opportunities for people living with dementia and would like one of these places, please complete the form below.
 If your application meets our guidelines, we will send a link to give you a link to enable you to buy one, if there is still a place available.

 Support with arts workshops.
 And tell us if you are with an arts organisation in London that would be interested to deliver arts workshops for people in the community living with early-stage dementia and carers.
 We may be able to help you with that too.